Associate in Applied Science

 4. Minimum cumulative program prerequisite GPA of 2.8.

-5. Signed Abilities Statement (refer to the form in the admission packet).
+5. Technical Standards (refer to the form in the admission packet).
 WCC reserves the right to request, before and during the program, that students successfully demonstrate specific physical and cognitive abilities related to the program.

 7. Residency verification.